 What we are doing now?

-We are currently focusing the site’s capabilities upon the Irish coastline.
-Through ‘Havens’ and ‘Routes’ we are striving to make the following statement true: ‘No boatman need pass Irish shores for the want of shelter in a storm, the knowledge of its resources, or a berthing place to enjoy in a place of natural beauty’.
+We are currently focusing on finishing the Irish coastline whilst opening up England.
+Through ‘Havens’ and ‘Routes’ we are striving to make the following statement true: ‘No boatman need pass our shores for the want of shelter in a storm, the knowledge of its resources, or a berthing place to enjoy in a place of natural beauty’.

 All of Ireland’s coastline is covered by inyourfootsteps.com and we are continuing to deepen and broaden our data on the coast.
 If you would like to help please click the ‘share’ button above for details.
-There is a list of locations at ‘help us’ that we need more information on and your help will be greatly appreciated.
 We would also be delighted to hear of proven cruising routes or short cuts along this coastline.

 Finally, have you discovered optimisations on your boat or solved problems?
 Let’s share them.
 Nothing is too small or too large to help.
 Again please click the ‘share’ button and you will be guided through an immediate contribution.
 All will be of enormous help to the next boatman who will be following in your footsteps.